@lnp2pBot

 What is @lnp2pBot?

-Lnp2pBot is an exchange system of bitcoin for local currency, to make easy and secure peer-to-peer transactions using the Lightning Network.
+Lnp2pBot is a bitcoin exchange system for local currency, enabling easy and secure person-to-person transactions using Lightning Network.
 It is a Telegram bot that can be used pseudonymously, without user registration or identity verification.
-It is a "non-custodial" tool, i.e. it does not store satoshis (minimum bitcoin unit) during the exchange.
-Lnp2pBot is an open source application, which can be freely replicated, modified and redistributed.
+This tool only holds satoshis (the smallest unit of bitcoin) for the minimum necessary time, providing greater security to users compared to exchange services with internal wallets and complete custody of funds.
+Lnp2pBot is an open-source application, allowing for auditing, replication, modification, and redistribution with freedom.
 Go to @lnp2pBot

 What is Lightning Network?